 - Preheat the oven to 350°F (175°C).

 - Line a 12-cup pan with cupcake liners and prepare 2 more liners (this recipe makes 14 cupcakes).
 Set aside.

 - Whisk together the hot coffee and cocoa powder until smooth.
 Set aside.

 - In another bowl, sift the flour, baking soda, baking powder and salt together.
 Add the sugar and whisk until combined.
 Set aside.

 - In another bowl, add the buttermilk, oil, and egg and whisk everything together until well combined.

 - Add the coffee mixture to the oil mixture and whisk until it's just combined.

 - Add the flour mixture and whisk until combined, but don't overmix.

-- Pour the batter into the cupcake liners halfway full (I like pouring the batter into a pitcher first to avoid making a mess).
+- Pour the batter into the cupcake liners about ½ to ¾ of the way full (I like using a pitcher to fill the liners to avoid making a mess).

 - Bake for about 20 minutes, or until a toothpick inserted in the middle comes out clean.